 Reclining Wheelchairs or Tilt Wheelchairs

-How to Size a Wheelchair
+How to Choose a Wheelchair Size

 - Measure the resident’s hip width across the widest point of hips or thighs